 David Bain was convicted of the murder of his mother, father and three siblings in 1995.
 The conviction was controversial, and Bain attracted a loyal band of supporters who publicly proclaimed his innocence.
-After Bain appealed to the Privy Council in 2997, a re-trial was ordered, and he was acquitted in 2009.
-This is Bain (centre) after his acquittal, flanked by his defence counsel, Michael Reed QC (left), and his main supporter, Joe Karams (right)
+After Bain appealed to the Privy Council in 1997, a retrial was ordered, and he was acquitted in 2009.
+This is Bain (centre) after his acquittal, flanked by his defence counsel, Michael Reed QC (left), and his main supporter, Joe Karam (right)

 Using this item